jerakia/jerakia/doc/getting_started.md

 # Existing Hiera compatibility #

-You would have noted by now that Jacaranda does things slightly differently from Hiera, notably the location of files using the namespace as the filename.
-Whereas Jacaranda searches for _key_ in `<path>/<namespace>.yml`  Hiera will search for `<namespace>::<key>` in `<path>.yaml`  (note the file extentions).
-It is however possible to use Jacaranda on top of your existing Hiera file structure in order to test drive it without modifying your data by using the hiera_compat plugin that ships with Jacaranda.
+You would have noted by now that Jerakia does things slightly differently from Hiera, notably the location of files using the namespace as the filename.
+Whereas Jerakia searches for _key_ in `<path>/<namespace>.yml`  Hiera will search for `<namespace>::<key>` in `<path>.yaml`  (note the file extentions).
+It is however possible to use Jerakia on top of your existing Hiera file structure in order to test drive it without modifying your data by using the hiera_compat plugin that ships with Jerakia.

 An example Hiera herarchy would like: